Written by Tomas Meskauskas on (updated)

-What is GILETTE?
+What is GILLETTE?

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 GILLETTE is just one of many ransomware-type programs that include Plomb, Korea, and DESYNC.
 Typically, these programs encrypt data and display ransom notes.
 Common differences are size of a ransom (cost of decryption) and cryptography algorithm used to encrypt files.